If you already backed up your database, you may restore it to that point-in-time as follows.

 Now we will see that John Doe has left the company, or in other words, he does not appear in the employee table anymore.

-Click on the cog next to the desired backup, select Restore and click on it.
+Let’s restore that table from the backup.
+Go back to the Backup/Restore page.
+Click on the cog to the right of the desired backup, select Restore and click on it.
+You will be redirected to the Restore screen.

 In our example we will restore from my-1st-cluster-backup to the same cluster: my-1st-regatta-cluster.
 Since we have only one cluster and one backup, they are already selected.
-If that is not the case, please select the cluster from which the backup was taken, the name of the backup and the target cluster.
+If that is not the case, please select the cluster from which the backup was created, the name of the backup and the target cluster.

 A pop up message will appear briefly at the top of the page, notifying us that the restore operation was initiated.
 The Platform will stop the cluster and restore the database to the selected point-in-time.
-As can be seen below (Figure 30 Database in restore), the cluster is in the process of Restoring.
+Let’s wait for the backup process to complete and the cluster is back in the Running state.

 SELECT * FROM employees